Engee documentation

 16

-Also note that the length of the fractional part can exceed the width of the type.
-For example, can be represented in type width 3 and BP 11 as :
+Also note that the length of the fractional part may exceed the width of the type.
+For example, it can be represented in the type of widths 3 and BP 11 as :

 Bit number from MSB (most significant) to LSB (least significant)